kaplayjs/kaplayground/README.md

 - Autocomplete thanks to Monaco Editor
 - Drag and drop assets to the code
-- Export & Improt projects
+- Export & Import projects
 - Autosaved project in local
 - Snapable editor